BT-42: Development and use

 Emergency supplies of Panzer IV tanks and StuG III self-propelled assault guns from Germany made it possible for the Finns to replace their losses with more effective vehicles.
 The BT-42 was retired soon after the Vyborg battles, replaced in their role with German-made StuG IIIs.
 Finland also used captured T-34s, as well as receiving more of these vehicles from Germany's stock of captured enemy kits.

+In popular culture

+The Parola Tank Museum in Parola, Finland, houses the world's last surviving BT-42.
+The tank was featured as the primary vehicle of Jatkosota High School, a minor school in the Japanese anime Girls und Panzer.
+The museum was seeking funds for an outdoor shelter for several of their tanks, including the BT-42.
+A large group of Japanese Girls und Panzer fans raised over €10,000 in order to help the museum preserve its BT-42.